frejs/fre/README.md

 To some extent, vue and preact are similar.
 They have similar synchronous rendering, only the API is different.

-The reconciliation algorithm of fre is similar to vue, but the biggest difference is that vue/preact do not support concurrent mode, this means that the roadmap is totally different.
+The reconciliation algorithm of fre is similar to vue3, but the biggest difference is that vue/preact do not support concurrent mode, this means that the roadmap is totally different.

 | framework | concurrent | offscreen | reconcilation algorithm | bundle size |
 | --------- | ---------- | --------- | ----------------------- | ----------- |